project-blockwarriors/blockwarriors-cmd/docs/games/builduhcfleshedout.md

 ## **Feasibility**

-Yes, it is feasible for participants to build bots for this game.
+This game has been validated as feasible for participants to build bots for:

-Why:

-- the game loop is compact
+- The game loop is compact
-- there are only two players
+- There are only two players
-- no economy, drafting, or large-team coordination is required
+- No economy, drafting, or large-team coordination is required
-- no random item spawn logic is required
+- No random item spawn logic is required
-- map is static and mirrored
+- Map is static and mirrored
-- a basic bot can already be competitive without solving every mechanic
+- A basic bot can already be competitive without solving every mechanic

 The main reason this works well is that participants do **not** need to implement every advanced behavior for their bot to be valid.
 They can start with a simple combat bot and progressively improve it.

-## **Recommended MVP Scope**

-To keep the implementation realistic, the first version should include:
+## **Implementation Status**

+The following scope has been implemented and is playable:

-- 1v1 only
+- 1v1 format with blue vs red teams
-- sword, bow, arrows, blocks, golden apples
+- Iron sword, bow (32 arrows), fishing rod, 64 team-colored blocks, 2 golden apples, water bucket
-- mirrored arena with side cover
+- Mirrored arena loaded from schematic (`builduhcmap1.schem`)
-- real-time rounds
+- Real-time rounds with 5-second countdown freeze
-- health-based timeout win condition
+- 300-second time limit with health-based timeout resolution
-- no dropped items
-- no respawns during round

-Optional mechanics like lava, advanced clutching, or 2v2 should be added only after the base mode is stable.
+- 30-second sudden death (healing disabled) if HP is tied
+- No block drops; only player-placed blocks can be broken
+- Instant forfeit on disconnect

+Potential future additions: 2v2 mode, lava bucket, advanced block clutching mechanics.